mstksg/inCode/copy/entries/huffman-3.md

 #### File metadata

-`analyzeFile` is going to be how we build the lookup tree for the encoding, as discussed in part 2.
+`analyzeFile` is going to be how we build the Huffman Tree for the encoding, as discussed in part 1.
 It'll go through an entire pass of the file and count up the number of occurrences for each byte and build a Huffman Encoding Tree out of it.
 It'll also give us the length of the file in bytes, which is actually necessary for *decoding* the file later, because it tells us where to stop decoding (lest we begin decoding the leftover padding bits).

 ~~~haskell
 analyzeFile :: FilePath -> IO (Maybe (Int, PreTree Word8))